justv316/Just_My_Repo/2025_RubySapphire_Nuzlocke.md

 	2. Only the first wild Pokémon encountered in a route or area can be caught.
 		a.
 If you fail to catch a (ie. it flees or faints), your opportunity to catch a Pokémon in that area is lost.

-	3. You must nickname all Pokémon they catch or obtain.
+	3. You must nickname all Pokémon you catch or obtain.

 	4. Your Pokemon must never exceed the stated level caps.